canonical/ubuntu-security-documentation/docs/livepatch/on-prem-server/tutorial/livepatch-and-microk8s.rst

 ::

-   $ sudo apt-get install apache2-utils
+   $ sudo apt-get -y install whois
-   $ htpasswd -bnBC 10 <username> <password>
-   username:$2y$10$74ZpDgHaxnUQo.AJZk1cMuSRfef5oK5xq5o/GLbUH/Bbw6W2bmctm
+   $ mkpasswd -m bcrypt admin123
+   $2b$05$s0eYp0o4aTd/sNq4Qh1AceUiqUaq4KKK5pau9X92Jh/yk3B5jmhZu

-The above is a ``username:<hashed-password>`` pair that was generated from the pair “username:password” exactly.
+The above is a hashed password that can be used to log into your server.
 This should be changed for a production workload.

 Use the output of the previous command to configure livepatch:

 ::

    $ juju config livepatch auth.basic.enabled=true
+   $ juju config livepatch auth.basic.users='username:$2b$05$s0eY..B5jmhZu'

+You can also combine this into a single command that prompts for the password:

+   $ juju config livepatch auth.basic.users=$(mkpasswd -m bcrypt)

+Or you can pass the password in, if you want to use this non-interactively:

-   $ juju config livepatch auth.basic.users='username:$2y$10$74ZgHaxn...UH/Bbw6W2bmctm'
+   $ juju config livepatch auth.basic.users=$(mkpasswd -m bcrypt admin123)

 See `Administration
 Tool <https://discourse.ubuntu.com/t/livepatch-server-administration-tool/22551>`__